AbdimalikSec/AbdimalikSec/README.md

 ﻿<h1>🧑🏿‍🦱Abdimalik yuusuf </h1>

-🔐 I'm a security analyst and pentester passionate about securing systems and helping organizations safeguard their most crucial assets.
-With a background in web development spanning 2 years, I transitioned into the captivating realm of cybersecurity and have been deeply enamored ever since ❤️.
+🔐 Security Analyst & Penetration Tester passionate about defending systems and simulating attacks to help organizations safeguard their most valuable assets.
+With a foundation in web development (2 years), I transitioned into cybersecurity — now equipped with industry-recognized certifications and practical project experience.

 <h2>🎓Certifications</h2>
 <div>